Servo-Team/Servo/README.md

 <b>How much progress have you made?</b> I have essentially finished the registration system, home page feeds, searching for other users and services as well as adding services, and checking out your own profile!

-<b> Is this application available in the google play store ?</b> Should be shortly, just waiting for google to approve the app.
+<b> Is this application available in the google play store ?</b> Yes it is available!
+Look at the releases above in the README and select the version you would like!

 # LICENCE